ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-16 213609](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/52c542e1-19e9-4ae1-b8ef-06cc10b1075f)

-10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create/edit/remove users without script:</b>  <br/>
+10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create/edit/remove users manually:</b>  <br/>

 Before we download the script we have to disable "IE Enhanced Security Configuration".
 If we don't disable this, the browser will keep asking for permission to load any link(This should only be done in lab environment).
 Next we download the script, which can be found at github.com/joshmadakor1/AD_PS/archive/master.zip.
 Save and extract the zip file on your desktop.
 Open the extracted folder and double click names.txt.